Halton-with-Aughton: Industry

 In 1752 a charcoal blast furnace was erected on the Cote Beck, where the M6 motorway crosses Foundry Lane, and by 1755 the Halton Furnace Company ran it with those at Leighton and Caton Forge.
 The furnaces produced pig iron.
 The chamber was charged with charcoal, limestone, and ore and a blast of air was blown into the base using water driven bellows.
 The molten iron (1530 C) ran down the furnace and was intermittently released in to the 'pig bed' of sand.
 It could produce 20 tons of pig iron a week- working for several weeks at a time.
 The 3-5% carbon pig iron was then decarburised in forges and purified in a finery forge to remove carbon and silicon in a process that used a trip hammer.
-In the chafery the metal was reheated and shaped with a trip hammer into an malleable iron bar.
+In the chafery the metal was reheated and shaped with a trip hammer into a malleable iron bar.
 There were two forges on the river in Halton- the upper forge had six water-wheels, two fineries and two chaferies, the lower forge had a tilt and lift hammer.
 Coke furnaces had displaced most charcoal furnaces by 1800, though Halton hung on until 1845 servicing local need.
 Nothing remains to be seen.

 There was intensive industrial activity on the river bank in the 18th century with the forges and the construction of two water powered cotton mills: Forse Bank mill (1744) and Low Mill.
 Little to nothing now remain.
 Forse Bank mill whose name morphed into Forge Bank Mill was upstream.
 Water was taken from above the weir and two parallel leets powered all the buildings.
 The mills have separate origins but eventually merged.
 Forse bank started spinning flax, in 1821 it was spinning cotton but in 1826 it was flax.
 Other buildings, including a forge were acquired and converted.
 After the Lancashire Cotton Famine in 1861, the spinning stopped - but in 1862 it was producing oilcloth, thus weaving.
 Eventually it was purchased by Williamson, who moved linoleum and oilcloth manufacture to Lancaster.
 Cotton weaving stopped in 1941.
 Part of the site has been developed with eco-housing, which have proved to be very popular and sell quickly.
 Further development is currently underway.